Purestreams/COMP2113_Group100_Maze_Runner/README.md

 - The key and the exit will change positions randomly after some period
 - The game will end when you get to the exit
 - Displays the number of steps and time taken and your score when the game ends

+### Compilation
+Run `make` under the ~/src directory of the project (i.e. where this file is located) to compile.

+If you ran into issues with `make main`, you can try `make clean` and then try again with `make main`.

+### Execution
+The executable file, generated once you have run `make main`, is located at `src/main`.
+Note that config files and logs will be placed at where you called the executable file, not necessarily where the executable file is located.